sthomasmcclane/gpt-toki-pona-course/README.md

 ## Prompt

-I want you to help me learn Toki Pona during my Christmas break which starts tomorrow (22 December 2023) and lasts until the 15th of January 2024.
+I want you to help me learn Toki Pona during my Christmas break which lasts 25 days.

 I need you to consider the best approach to learning this language in that time frame and create lessons that will guide me through the process.